 The Intergender Match has these exact rules – when the male half of a tag team tags to his female partner, the female opponent also must tag in.
 Other than the time required for the female to make her tag and leave the ring, it is illegal for the male wrestler to be in the ring with his female opponent, and is a disqualifying offense if he lands an offensive move.
 Of course, it is not unheard of in these matches for a heel male wrestler to hit his female opponent while his female tag team partner keeps the referee distracted, or for the female face to land a finishing move on the male heel wrestler that leads to the pinfall.
 The announcers will stress the rules and if necessary, the difference between an intergender and mixed tag team match, the latter where men and women are allowed to fight each other.

-Currently, the WWE only has men fighting men and women fighting women in intergender matches.
+Since its brand extension era, the WWE gradually reached this point where it only has men fighting men and women fighting women in intergender matches.
 In Mixed Tag Team matches, it is rare that the males actually fight the females; as such, invariably when a male heel has been tagged in to finish off a female face that had been dominated by her female opponent for several minutes, she will recover enough to tag in her male partner before he can land a blow (often by having the male attempt an elbow drop or other mat attack but having her roll out of the way at the last second, or having the male wrestler taunt the fans and/or male opponent and stalk the fallen female wrestler before she gains her second wind and rolls to tag in her partner).
-Part of the lack of actual male-on-female fighting is attributed to concerns by women's groups concerned about male-initiated violence on women, or increased regulations by the networks or the companies themselves – those wanting to push a family friendly product that discourages males being the aggressor on females.
+Part of the lack of actual male-on-female fighting is attributed to concerns by women's groups concerned about male-initiated violence on women, or increased regulations by the networks or the companies themselves – those wanting to push a family friendly product that discourages males being the aggressor on females (keep in mind there was a time when PG rated Smackdown was well ahead of TV 14 Raw in ratings).
 However, this is twisted in that women are allowed to defend themselves against men or have all the offense in a match against a male wrestler, with the man not being allowed to even defend himself with a counter move ... not even so much as ducking out of the way of the female wrestler's flying cross body block to cause her to land outside the ring.

 Just about all sports are separated into male and female competitions to eliminate the differences between the sexes as a factor in athletic achievement.
 In the Olympics, the only exceptions are equestrian and some yachting events.